KyleStrout/Discord-Bot/README.md

 - Ask a random trivia question with API using $trivia
 - User can respond to trivia with $answer [user answer] (Bot will respond with a reaction based on correctness)
 - Rolls dice 0-100 against a user roll with outcome using $roll
-- (WIP) notifies when stream goes live
+- (WIP) notifies when stream goes live with Twitch API

 Uses multiple API's for quotes/trivia and a database for trivia questions and answers.